kschweiger/TF4ttHFH/README.md

 - Plots for all set metrics and the loss per epoch as pdf
 - ROC curve of the DNN ouput and comparisons to other metrics (== input variables) set in the trainin script **(Only in binary classification)**

+#### Evaluation
+Evaluating a training done with `train_dnn.py` can be done with the `eval_dnn.py` script.
+The evaluation script requires some additionl files saved during training.
+It requires only a config to be passed with the `--config` flag.
+In the config a "signal" sample need to be set in order to calculate ROC curves.
+When categorical classification was used ROCs will be produced for all samples respective to the set signal samples.
+Check `data/evalDNN_testing.cfg` and `data/evalDNN_testing_multi.cfg` for example configurations.

 ## Plotting
 Several plot scripts are provided to check input dataframes and training output.
 All scripts are expected to be executed from **within** the plotting folder